adjust/ios_sdk/doc/english/web_views.md

 - `var willRetry` indicates there will be an attempt to resend the package at a later time.

-### <a id="disable-tracking">Disable tracking
+### <a id="disable-tracking"></a>Disable tracking

-You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `false`. **This setting is remembered between sessions**, but it can only be activated after the first session.
+You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `false`. **This setting is remembered between sessions**, but it can only be activated after the first session.

 ```js
 Adjust.setEnabled(false);
 ```

-<a id="is-enabled">You can check if the adjust SDK is currently enabled by calling the function `isEnabled`.
-It is always
-possible to activate the adjust SDK by invoking `setEnabled` with the enabled parameter as `true`.
+<a id="is-enabled">You can check if the Adjust SDK is currently enabled by calling the function `isEnabled`.
+It is always possible to activate the Adjust SDK by invoking `setEnabled` with the enabled parameter as `true`.

 ```js
 Adjust.isEnabled(function(isEnabled) {